hendrikmaus/openhab-auth-router/README.md

   - determine readiness for traffic
   - determine healthy connection to target system

-Now point your nginx to the router instead of the OpenHAB instance:
+Now point your nginx to the router instead of the openHAB instance:

 ```txt
     location / {